Henryjiepanli/GeoFlood-275/README.md

 Rapid flood mapping requires not only timely satellite observations, but also reliable interpretation across heterogeneous geographic environments.
 In practical emergency response, pre-event optical imagery can provide land-surface context before a disaster, while post-event SAR imagery provides all-weather crisis-time observations during or immediately after the flood event.

 However, optical–SAR discrepancies do not have fixed flood semantics across regions.
 A low-backscatter SAR response may indicate newly inundated cropland in one area, but may correspond to wetland conditions, permanent water, smooth surfaces, or terrain-related effects in another.
-This makes rapid flood mapping a geographically conditioned inference problem rather than a simple cross-modal change detection task.
+This makes rapid flood mapping a terrain and land-cover conditioned inference problem rather than a simple cross-modal change detection task.

 This project introduces: